dtekcth/data101/src/beginner/editor/navigation.md

 # Navigation

-Before writing code it is necessary to understand how to navigate it.
+Before writing code it is necessary to understand how to navigate the editor.
 Remember that this is all about muscle memory.
 You will have to train and it will feel uncomfortable, especially if you aren't used to using your keyboard extensively, but doing it now will make you fast as lightning by the time you graduate.
 You will probably neither feel motivated nor have the time when you are out working.

 ## The caret